1991 British Touring Car Championship: Season summary

+The privateer entries would consist mainly of BMW M3s with the odd Ford Sierra entry, the most notable being Andy Middlehurst, and the odd appearance of Jeff Wilson in a Vauxhall Belmont.

+Rover and Peugeot would also be represented briefly by privateers Grahame Davis and Andrew McKenzie while possible entries from Audi, Honda, Renault and Lancia were mooted but never materialised.

 The championship battle would stand between Will Hoy and John Cleland.
 Hoy won the first two races of the season and kept scoring consistently, but as the season progressed it was Cleland who came out on top more often than not.
 Hoy's consistency however put him in a position to claim the championship at the penultimate round at Thruxton, provided he scored a good enough result.
 Indeed, Hoy took the lead of the race thanks to BMW team tactics, but soon thereafter he was controversially tapped into a spin by works BMW driver Jonathan Palmer.
 Hoy dropped down the field and later retired after contact with Cleland.
 Cleland would go on to finish 8th with a damaged car, taking the championship to the final race.
 There Hoy was able to finish ahead of Cleland, and thus claiming the first Super Touring championship win.
 Andy Rouse finished third for Toyota, and Steve Soper ended up fourth overall despite missing several races due to clashing commitments in the German DTM championship.

+The 7th meeting of the season at Silverstone would be notable for the debut of future 3-time Champion Matt Neal in a Pyramid Motorsport-run BMW M3, finishing 13th out of 17 finishers.